zhanar-nur/Data-manipulation-with-Pandas/README.md

 ## Introduction

 ### Goal:
-This work contains basic steps of data manipulation with Pandas with I began with.
+This work contains basic steps of data manipulation with Pandas that I began with.
 This work is purely for display purposes, but can be useful notes.Data manipulation with Pandas

 ### Data
 Stroke Prediction Dataset will be used for the analysis.
 The dataset is public and available in Kaggle at [this link](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset).